JOINT NOTICE OF PRIVACY PRACTICES

-8. Avoidance of Harm to a Person or Public Safety We may disclose if we believe that the disclosure is necessary to prevent or lessen a serious threat or harm to the public or the health or safety of another person.
+8. Avoidance of Harm to a Person or Public Safety We may disclose your health information if we believe that the disclosure is necessary to prevent or lessen a serious threat or harm to the public or the health or safety of another person.

-9. Specialized Government Functions We may disclose for specific governmental security needs, or as needed by correctional institutions.
+9. Specialized Government Functions We may disclose your health information for specific governmental security needs, or as needed by correctional institutions.

-10. Workers’ Compensation Purposes We may disclose to comply with workers’ compensation laws or similar programs.
+10. Workers’ Compensation Purposes We may disclose your health information to comply with workers’ compensation laws or similar programs.

 11. Appointment Reminders and to Inform You of Health-Related Products or Services We may use or disclose your health information to contact you for medical appointments or other scheduled services, or to provide you with information about treatment alternatives or other health-related benefits and services.

 12. Billing and Collection Purposes We may use or disclose your health information for the purpose of obtaining payment for services provided.
 You may be contacted by mail or telephone at any telephone number associated with you, including wireless numbers.
 Telephone calls may be made using pre-recorded or artificial voice messages and/or automatic dialing device (an “autodialer”).
 Messages may be left on answering machines or voicemail, including any such message information required by law (including debt collection laws) and/or regarding amounts owed by you.
 Text messages or emails using any email addresses you provide may also be used in order to contact you.